RTXteam/RTX-KG2/README.md

 This is normal.
 The script will then prompt you to enter your AWS Access Key ID and AWS Secret Access Key, for an AWS account with access to the private S3 bucket that is configured in `master-config.shinc`.
-It will also ask you to enter your default AWS zone, which in our case is normally `us-west-2` (you should enter the AWS zone that hosts the private S3 bucket that you intend to use with the KG2 build system).
+It will also ask you to enter your default AWS region, which in our case is normally `us-west-2` (you should enter the AWS region that hosts the private S3 bucket that you intend to use with the KG2 build system).
 When prompted `Default output format [None]`, just hit enter/return.